Where to Stay in Key West: Best Areas and Hotels

 Best Areas to Stay in Key West map:

-We begin our search in the neighbourhood known as Old Town.
+We begin our search in the neighborhood known as Old Town.
 Old Town is a large district in the far west of Key West containing a number of sub-districts that we will look at further down.
 Here we are going to focus on the heart of Old Town, which is known as the Key West Historic District.

 In total, the Key West Historic District contains almost 2500 historic buildings and structures, many of which are listed on the National Register Of Historic Places.
 This makes it ideal for anyone wanting to learn about the history of the city during your stay in Key West.